 To be a sustainable company, Capespan Fruit’s management and staff are committed to render excellent service in procuring and marketing the highest quality fresh fruit and providing supply chain solutions.

 The company supports all aspects of food safety, regulatory requirements and environmentally sound practices in fruit production.
 This is achieved by promoting ethical fruit production, ensuring worker health and safety, fair treatment of farm and pack house workers and maintaining product traceability from orchard to store.

-Capespan Fruit applies the stipulated regulations of Good Agricultural Practices (GAP), Good Manufacturing Practice (GMP) and Good Logistical Practice (GLP) for producing, handling and packaging fresh produce, applicable to the relevant export countries.
+Capespan Fruit applies the stipulated regulations of Good Agricultural Practices (GAP), Good Manufacturing Practice (GMP) and Good Logistical Practice (GLP) for the producing, handling and packaging fresh produce, applicable to the relevant export countries.

 Total Produce, Capespan’s major international shareholder, is a member of the European Retailers Environmental Protocol (EUREP), established by major retailers and their suppliers across Europe to address consumer concerns regarding food safety, environmental protection, worker welfare and to promote safe and sustainable agriculture.

-Under EUREP, worker conditions must comply with local regulations, as well as either the Ethical Trading Initiative (ETI) Base Code, or the Business Social Compliance Initiative (BSCI) code.
-Capespan Fruit is also a registered member of the Supplier Ethical Data Exchange (SEDEX), which monitors compliance to minimum labour and human rights standards on fruit farms.
+Under EUREP, worker conditions must comply with local regulations, as well as either with the Ethical Trading Initiative (ETI) Base Code, or the Business Social Compliance Initiative (BSCI) code.
+Capespan Fruit is also a registered member of the Supplier Ethical Data Exchange (SEDEX), which monitors compliance of minimum labour and human rights standards on fruit farms.

 On our farms we encourage implementation of Integrated Crop Management (ICM) as part of the crop protection strategy.